-Now we can investigate the file and find out details why we have failed requests.
+Now we can investigate the file and find out details about why we have failed requests.

 Enable varnishlog service for collecting longer history of failed requests

-One issue with the above approaches, is that they allow us to lookup only recent requests.
-Varnish memory log obviously can’t hold for long period of logged data.
+One issue with the above approaches is that they allow us to lookup only recent requests.
+Varnish memory log obviously can’t hold for a long period of logged data.

 You can adjust how many days of varnish logs are being kept on server by looking into

 P.S. varnish-helper is an upcoming utility to make troubleshooting of “Backend Fetch Failed” easier.